 Create an order under a specific account

-Endpoint | Purpose |
+| Endpoint | Purpose |

-POST {URI}/orders | Create an Order under a specific Account. |
+POST {URI}/orders | Create an order under a specific account. |

 Note:

-idempotent parameter to ensures duplicate orders are not created when you retry a failed order.
+externalRefIDwith the POST order endpoint to ensure duplicate orders are not created when you retry a failed order.
+Order requests receiving a 5XX error may occasionally process after a network connection is lost.
 See our Best practices topic regarding External Reference ID idempotent parameter.

 Body params | Data type | Requirement | Description |

-externalRefID | string | optional | An idempotent field that can be used for your order cross-reference and to prevent accidental order duplication.
-This value is returned in order response, order details, and order history.
-The string has a maximum of 100 alphanumeric characters. |
+externalRefID | string | optional | Idempotent field that can be used for client-side order cross reference and prevent accidental order duplication.
+Will be returned in order response, order details, and order history. |

 customerIdentifier | string | required | Specify the customer associated with the Order.
-Must be the |
+This must be the same customer associated with the |

-accountIdentifier | string | required | Specify the account this order will be deducted from. |
+accountIdentifier | string | required | Specify the account from which this order will be deducted.
+The string must be 5-100 characters long. |

-utid | string | required | The unique identifier for the reward you are sending as provided in the |
+utid | string | required | The unique identifier for the reward you are sending, as provided in the |

 amount | double | required | Specify the face value of the reward.
 Always required, including for fixed-value items.
-The amount is stored as a double-precision floating point number. |
+The amount is stored as a double-precision floating-point number. |

-sender | object | optional | Use to set the sender’s name and email address if different than the default platform setting.
+sender | object | optional | Use to set the sender’s name and email address if they differ from the default platform setting.
 This information is for tracking purposes only and doesn’t change the email address the reward is sent from when |

 -firstName | string | optional | always optional, string, 100 characters max |